-My Five Ingredient Vanilla Granola recipe can’t be easier and makes enough crunchy granola to last the entire week.
-You’ll love this recipe because it takes only five easy-to-find ingredients and 30 minutes of baking to make this from-scratch snack.
+Five ingredient vanilla granola is a simple breakfast recipe that makes enough crunchy granola for the entire week.
+You only need five ingredients and 30 minutes of time to make this chewy, comforting granola.

-You can pair this granola with some yogurt and berries for a filling breakfast.
-Or, pour some milk over a bowl of granola for a filling cereal.
-You can even include this granola in your own trail mix, or eat it by the handful on its own.
+Pair vanilla granola with yogurt and berries for a filling breakfast.
+Or, pour milk over a bowl of granola and enjoy like a breakfast cereal.
+You can even add it to trail mix or eat it by the handful as a snack.

-This is my go-to recipe when I’m looking for a plain jane, no frills granola.
+This is a great go-to recipe for a basic, no frills granola.
 It goes well with any flavor of yogurt and it's easy to make additions without the flavors clashing.
-Try adding bananas, raspberries, or chocolate chips to your next yogurt parfait!

 Five Ingredient Vanilla Granola

-- Preheat oven to 300 degrees.
+- Preheat oven to 300 degrees Fahrenheit.
 Line a baking sheet with parchment paper and set aside.

 - In a small saucepan over medium-low heat, add oil and honey.
 Stir until coconut oil has melted and mixture has a thin consistency.
 Remove from heat, add vanilla and stir to combine.
 Pour over dry ingredients.
 Stir until dry ingredients are evenly coated.